vinceskahan/nodeMCU-ds18b20-to-mqtt/README.md

 * Connect a data connection to the DATA pin
       (nodeMCU hardware pin D2 = arduino software pin 4)

-* Make sure you have the resistor between DATA and VCC
+* Make sure you have a 10k resistor between DATA and VCC

     Note: do not get the VCC/GROUND connections reversed, or the sensor will get 'very' hot 'very' quickly.